+'''

-FME\INSTANCE\NAME <serverName>
+FME INSTANCE NAME <serverName>

-GLOBAL\SECTION
+'''

+GLOBAL SECTION

-The GLOBAL\SECTION defines all of the global directives that apply to a single server session.
+The GLOBAL_SECTION defines all of the global directives that apply to a single server session.
 A server session is defined as the period of time when an FME Server is started up, performs some number of translations, and is shut down.
-The possible directives are described in the table below.